ogradyc01/GoldenCheetah/General:-UI-Layout-and-terminology.md

 ### Charts Bar
 The 'Charts Bar' shows the different charts for the view active in 'Scope Bar'.
 The 'Charts Bar' is your selection of charts which are configured for a specific view of the 'Scope Bar'.

-_Note: The 'Charts Bar' different for each view of the 'Scope Bar' and configurable for your GoldenCheetah version.
-GoldenCheetah provides a standard configuration for the 'Chart Bar' for all views._
+_Note: The 'Charts Bar' differ for each view of the 'Scope Bar' and is configurable for your GoldenCheetah version.
+Whith the installation GoldenCheetah provides a standard configuration for the 'Chart Bar' for all views._

 If you want to add, delete 'Charts' or reset the 'Charts Bar' to the GoldenCheetah default, you find the details here: [Chart Bar: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Chart Bar: General handling)